vaishnavi262/Assignment-one-submission/README.md

 # day one notebook by LetsUpgrade
-this is al about day one learning
+this is all about day one learning